thelink2012/cmalcor/README.md

 ### Option 2: Building

 You may wish to build the project manually.
-Windows and Linux are supported.

 For Windows, execute the `build-win32.bat` script in the root of this repository.
 Run it from the Visual Studio Command Prompt, You also need [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) on PATH.